-While the process of advertising a new job listing for your business, filtering resumes and holding interviews, hiring your new employee, and signing the Employment Contract is arduous, it’s worth it to find the right candidate.
+The hiring process can be challenging.
+The process of advertising a job posting, filtering resumes, conducting interviews, hiring your new employee, and signing the Employment Contract is often lengthy.
+However, the process is worth it to find the right candidate.

-Actually figuring out whether someone is a good fit with your company and its needs is more difficult still.
-You need to ask the right questions to learn enough about them to decide if they are qualified, but you also have to be wary of the wrong questions.
+Figuring out whether someone is a good fit with your company might be the most difficult part of the hiring process.
+You need to ask the right questions to determine if they are qualified, but you also have to be wary of asking the wrong questions.

-Asking your potential or existing employees questions that are considered illegal can cause you a lot of problems.
-Not only will you face possible legal action, but you may risk losing future candidates who will avoid working for your business because of your reputation.
+Asking your potential or existing employees the wrong questions can cause you a lot of problems.
+For example, you could face possible legal action.
+Also, you could miss out on future candidates who will avoid working for your business because of your reputation.

 Here are some of the questions that you need to watch out for, whether you are conducting an interview or speaking to one of your current employees.